huggingface/blog/sentiment-analysis-python.md

 Now that we have covered what sentiment analysis is, we are ready to play with some sentiment analysis models! 🎉

 On the [Hugging Face Hub](https://huggingface.co/models), we are building the largest collection of models and datasets publicly available in order to democratize machine learning 🚀.
-In the Hub, you can find more than 25,000 models shared by the AI community with state-of-the-art performances on tasks such as sentiment analysis, computer vision, text generation, speech recognition and more.
+In the Hub, you can find more than 27,000 models shared by the AI community with state-of-the-art performances on tasks such as sentiment analysis, object detection, text generation, speech recognition and more.
 The Hub is free to use and most models have a widget that allows to test them directly on your browser!

-There are more than [180 sentiment analysis models](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads&search=sentiment) publicly available on the Hub and integrating them with Python just takes 5 lines of code:
+There are more than [215 sentiment analysis models](https://huggingface.co/models?pipeline_tag=text-classification&sort=downloads&search=sentiment) publicly available on the Hub and integrating them with Python just takes 5 lines of code:

 ```python